Developing Next-Generation Radiotherapy Delivery and Expertise at the UI

 Next Steps:

-In the third year of the Midwest FLASH Lab project, the team will be ready to offer irradiation services and plans to add x-ray FLASH capability at some point during the year.
-The team plans to submit several research proposals, including three R01 grant applications, a P01 grant application.
+In the third year of the Midwest FLASH Lab project, the team will be ready to offer irradiation services and plans to add x-ray FLASH capability.
+The team plans to submit several research proposals, including three R01 grant applications and a P01 grant application.
 The team will also submit a multi-college T32 application for graduate and post-doctoral FLASH training.